 On a full charge, it’s capable of running for around 25-minutes or 10-miles.
 The company is aiming to sell the RYSE RECON to owners of ranches, farms or vineyards.
 However, since this is classified as an FAA ultraight aircraft, it requires not pilot’s license to fly.
 It does have a 250-pounds weight restriction though, since the motors and propellers aren’t designed for heavy duty payloads.
 There’s no word yet on pricing, but the company plans on building 100 units in 2023, and ramping that up to 1000 units by 2024.

-• Stunning Imagery: Film in 4K HDR Video for crystal clear aerial shots.
-Capture details in highlights and shadows, both day and night.
+- 4K UHD Stunning Imagery- Film in 4K HDR Video for crystal clear aerial shots.
+With Dual Native ISO Fusion, Mini 3 enables the capture of details in highlights and shadows, both day and night.
+[3]

 Being the first aircraft to fly at CES is a big milestone for our company and product.
 Demonstrating the world’s first aerial utility vehicle (AUV) that anyone can fly at the most influential tech event in the world is an exciting opportunity for us.
 We have built this vehicle with the consumer in mind and we think everyone will identify with the RECON immediately,” said Mick Kowitz, CEO of RYSE Aero Technologies.